identity-com/on-chain-identity-gateway/README.md

 ```

 ## Functions/Classes
-### findGatewayToken
+### findGatewayTokens
-Utility method for finding a gateway token for a given public key.
+Utility method for finding gateway token created for a given public key.
 This method does the lookup against the Solana blockchain.
-Returns null if a gateway token doesn't exist for the given public key.
+Returns an empty array if gateway tokens doen't exist for the given public key.
 ```
-const gatewayToken: PublicKey = await findGatewayToken(connection, owner, mintAuthorityPublicKey);
+const gatewayToken: PublicKey = await findGatewayToken(connection, owner, gatekeeperKey);
 ```
+Optionally, a 'revoked' flag can be passed to allow retrieval of all, even revoked, tokens.

 ### GatekeeperClient
 The GatekeeperClient is a class with helper methods to enable communication with a Gatekeeper server.

 #### initialisation
-The baseUrl of the gatekeeper server must be provided when creating a client instance:
+The baseUrl of the gatekeeper server must be provided when creating a client instance.
+Additional headers can be passed in config
+that will be added to HTTP requests to the gatekeeper-api:
 ```
 const baseUrl: string = 'http://<gateway url>';
 const clientInst = new GatekeeperClient({ baseUrl });